liujiamingustc/phd/swmm/docker/tags/5.1.012/engine/README.md

 	//#define DLL
 	```

-2. Copy the file `"Makefile"` to the directory where the SWMM 5 `engine` source code files are located.
+2. Copy the file `"Makefile"` to the directory where the SWMM 5 `engine / source code` files are located.

 3. Open a console shell and navigate to the SWMM 5 engine source code directory.